 MTSS teams should systematically review and use instructional data combined with staff member expertise to make decisions with the students' best interests in mind.
-MTSS for behavior operates on the same framework as MTSS for academics.

 Prior to retention, students experiencing difficulty either academically or behaviorally in the general education classroom should have been considered for all support services available.